ruromero/exhort/README.md

 By default the service will look for Red Hat Trusted Content remmediations and recommendations.
 If you want to opt out from this service you can use the `recommend` query parameter and set it to `false`.
 Example `/analysis?recommend=false`

-## Exhort API
+## Dependency Analytics API

-Here you can find the [Exhort API Specification](https://maven.pkg.github.com/guacsec/trustify-da-api-spec) together with the Java and Javascript generated data model.
+Here you can find the [Dependency Analytics API Specification](https://maven.pkg.github.com/guacsec/trustify-da-api-spec) together with the Java and Javascript generated data model.

 ## Dependency Analysis `/api/v4/analysis`